What is a Code 39 Barcode – Basics and Creation Explained

 Important Components of Code 39:

-Every Code 39 barcode specification begins and ends with an asterisk (*), acting as the start and stop characters.
+Every Code 39 barcode begins and ends with an asterisk (*), which serves as the start and stop delimiter.
+These characters help scanners detect where the barcode starts and ends, but they are not part of the actual encoded data.

 How to Create Code 39 Barcode:

-Save the generated barcode image in a suitable format or print it for physical use.
+• Save the resulting barcode image in a common format such as PNG, JPG, or PDF.

 Applications of Code 39 Barcode: